 3 days in Budapest (your typical long-weekend break)

 This itinerary is based on 3 days in Budapest (your typical long-weekend break).
+But you can also use for a 2-day itinerary too.
 If you are staying longer than 3 days in Budapest you might want to read my post What to see in Budapest for some more ideas.